-Regulation makes sure that our charges represent an efficient cost for the services we provide, whilst also allowing us to invest in the transmission networks and run them properly 2 To encourage us to provide additional benefits for consumers, Ofgem uses financial incentives.
-These can either be penalties or additional revenue (funded by our customers), depending on whether or not we meet Ofgem's targets.

-Ofgem incentivises us to find more efficient ways to deliver our activities, if we can find cheaper solutions the benefit is shared between consumers and National Grid.
-How consumer charges are calculated We calculate our consumer bill impact using Ofgem's consumer bill methodology - this splits costs into segments such as wholesale energy costs, environmental and network charges The numbers we quote are our direct impacts to end consumers.
+- Regulation makes sure that our charges represent an efficient cost for the services we provide, whilst also allowing us to invest in the transmission networks and run them properly - To encourage us to provide additional benefits for consumers, Ofgem uses financial incentives.
+These can either be penalties or additional revenue (funded by our customers), depending on whether or not we meet Ofgem's targets. - Ofgem incentivises us to find more efficient ways to deliver our activities, if we can find cheaper solutions the benefit is shared between consumers and National Grid.
+National Grid How consumer charges are calculated We calculate our consumer bill impact using Ofgem's consumer bill methodology - this splits costs into segments such as wholesale energy costs, environmental and network charges The numbers we quote are our direct impacts to end consumers.
 We collect this revenue from electricity generators and suppliers, for example.
 This doesn't include the costs we charge to other transmission network users, such as large-scale industrial users.
 For more information on Ofgem's bill methodology please click here National Grid What can change the National Grid element of the consumer bill?
 There are two key factors which have an impact on consumer bills: What is it?
 How does it affect the consumer bill?
-Our revenue can go up or down, depending on what we need to deliver Factor 1 Revenue Changes to the way we charge our customers can affect the proportion of revenue we collect from different types of users Factor 2 Demand Demand is the amount of energy that is required on the network Changes in overall demand and average electricity consumption by consumers can alter our bill impact 5 How revenue is turned into bill impact We take the part of our revenue that relates directly to consumers This is divided by demand to give a network unit cost, expressed as cost per MegaWatt hour (MWh) We then use the Ofgem data for average household consumption And multiply the network unit cost by average household consumption to give the average bill impact per household £1.80bn £1.80bn ÷ demand of 248 million MWh = unit cost of £7.22 per MWh 2.9 MWh per household p/a £7.22 x 2.9 MWH = c£20 per household p/a \ Reflects distribution losses \\ Most recent Ofgem data as per January 2020.
-Typical Consumption data has been postponed until 2023, Ofgem's decision document is linked here.
-This value will be updated for the 2023/24 bill following Ofgem's decision document on 25 May 2023 published here.
-National Grid \\\Figure is subject to rounding; excludes transmission losses to be fair to consumers nationalgrid
+Factor 1 Revenue Revenue is the money we collect for the services we provide, as agreed with Ofgem at the start of the price control Our revenue can go up or down, depending on what we need to deliver Changes to the way we charge our customers can affect the proportion of revenue we collect from different types of users Factor 2 Demand Demand is the amount of energy that is required on the network Changes in overall demand and average electricity consumption by consumers can alter our bill impact 5 How revenue is turned into bill impact We take the part of our revenue that relates directly to consumers £2.02bn This is divided by demand to give a network unit cost, expressed as cost per MegaWatt hour (MWh) £2.02bn ÷ demand of 284 million MWh = unit cost of £7.12 per MWh We then use the Ofgem data for average household consumption 2.7 MWh per household p/a And multiply the network unit cost by average household consumption to give the average bill impact per household £7.12 x 2.7 MWH = c£19 per household p/a ^{} Reflects distribution losses ^{}Figure is subject to rounding; excludes transmission losses to be fair to consumers nationalgrid